BillShiyaoZhang/BingWallpaperDownload/README.md

 # BingBackground

 This project provides tools to download images from [Bing](https://www.bing.com), store locally, and set them as wall papers.
 There are projects for Windows [UWP](./BingBackground/BBUWP/) and (obsoleted) [cmd](./BingBackground/BingBackground/).
+Codes are originally pushed [here](https://shiyaozhang.visualstudio.com/BingBackgroundUWP/_git/BingBackgroundUWP).

 ## Previous work